malhibilal/GymAppQlik/README.md

  **Introduction**
  Gym4U is a simple Spring Boot web application that allows users to manage gym trainers and book appointments with them.
 It features role-based authentication with Spring Security, CRUD operations for trainers, and appointment booking functionality for users.
  **Features**
- •	User and Admin roles with different privileges.
+ •User and Admin roles with different privileges.
 •	Admin can add, update, and delete trainers, along with uploading their pictures.
 •	Users can view trainers, book appointments, and see their own appointments.
 **Technologies used**